-EQAO’s work is overseen by its board, which is drawn from leaders in the fields of education and business.
+EQAO's work is overseen by its Board of Directors, which is comprised of leaders from the education and business community.

 Dave Cooke, of Windsor, was a member of the Legislative Assembly of Ontario for 20 years, serving in numerous capacities.
 In the early 1990s, he served as Ontario’s Minister of Education and, during this time, he established the Royal Commission on Learning, which led to the creation of EQAO.
 He is a former chair of the Erie-St. Clair Local Health Integration Network and a former member of the Windsor-Essex Development Commission Board.
 Before that, he served as the Chair of the Board of Governors of the University of Windsor.

 Hélène C. Chayer was director of education and secretary-treasurer of the

 Conseil scolaire catholique du Nouvel-Ontario from 1998 to 2007.
 She was the first woman to hold this position.
 Ms. Chayer has worked in various capacities in the area of education for over 30 years.
 Her involvement in various regional, provincial and national committees such as the Council of Ontario Directors of Education, the

 Conseil ontarien des directrices et directeurs de l’éducation de langue française, the

 Conseil ontarien des directions de l՚éducation catholique de langue française, the